-Prerequisites: This course requires Economics 320 (Introduction to Econometrics)-we assume you are comfortable with the content in the first six chapters of the Dougherty Introduction to Econometrics (ItE) textbook.
+Prerequisites: This course requires Economics 320 (Introduction to Econometrics)-we assume you are comfortable with the content in the first six chapters of the (ItE) textbook.

 Software and tools

 - We will use the statistical programming language R. - We will use RStudio to interact with R.